jbuytenhuys/Website/README.md

 }
 ```

+- **Empty login issue** - There is still currently an issue that occurs when the user attempts to log in without entering any data in the loging form text boxes.
+Doing this causes the alert to constantly loop wihtout being able to get out.
+This issue was also raised in the user testing however i have been unable to find a fix for it.
+it is difficult to provide screeshots of this issue in action as it just repeats the same alert message over and over again

 ## Changes made after user testing feedback
 - **Back to Top Button** - After the user testing it became clear that there needed to be a quicker way for the user to get back to the top of the page.
 I therefore added a .js function will display a back to top button once the user has scrolled a certain amount down the page.